 I teach regularly in Evergreen, CO, just outside of Denver and offer periodic workshops in the Denver area.
 Check my Events Page on rememberyourwings.com for the most current schedule.
-I am also available to develop a personal movement practice or to provide private Qoya for women’s groups and gatherings.
-Contact me at firstname.lastname@example.org, and find my all my events at www.rememberyourwings.com.
+I am also available to develop a personal movement practice or to provide Qoya for women's groups and gatherings.
+Contact me at email@example.com for more information.

 As a teacher of Qoya and Hatha Yoga as well as a Wild Woman Project Circle Facilitator, Jennifer’s aim is to help women connect with the Divine Feminine within.
 Her work is guided by the belief that the feminine voice, power and magic are needed on earth now more than ever before!